mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 done
 ```

+The number of jobs (tasks) of the array is 100 and each job runs `10 * 10 = 100` programs in the nested loops of serial and parallel executions, so `100 * 100 = 10,000` programs are submitted.

 !!!
 Note
-    **This approach is useful for submitting a large number of programs beyond the per-user job limit, when each program requires a short run time and small resources (CPUs and memory)**.
+    **This approach is useful for submitting a large number of programs, when each program requires a short run time and small resources (CPUs and memory).**